mainmatter/mainmatter.com/src/posts/2024-06-17-shipping-is-a-state-of-mind.md

 months or Sentry projects with 1000s of unresolved errors that just end up being ignored as they are overwhelming anyway.
 Teams that operate at peak efficiency will look at their data and at least be aware of sudden spikes that often indicate things going differently than they should have.
+In fact, some of these teams even go a step further by collecting their own custom metrics or customizing how traces are recorded and woven together to get the most of their data.

 ## Constant shipping as a driver for true agility